Philippines Earthquake/sbkinews.in

 Swift Government Response and Tsunami Alert

-The National Disaster Risk Reduction and Management Council (NDRRMC) immediately activated its emergency response protocol, coordinating with local governments for rapid damage assessment and public safety measures.
-A tsunami warning covered the coastal areas of western and southern Luzon, northern Mindoro, Palawan, and parts of neighboring provinces.
+The National Disaster Risk Reduction and Management Council (NDRRMC) promptly activated its emergency response mechanism and worked with local governments for rapid damage assessment and public safety measures.
+The National Disaster Risk Reduction and Management Council (NDRRMC) promptly activated its emergency response mechanism and worked with local governments for rapid damage assessment and public safety measures.
+A tsunami warning was issued for coastal areas of western and southern Luzon, northern Mindoro, Palawan and parts of adjacent provinces.
+A tsunami warning was issued for coastal areas of western and southern Luzon, northern Mindoro, Palawan and parts of adjacent provinces.

-The alert prompted authorities to advise coastal residents to evacuate to higher ground as a precaution.
-Schools, offices, and transportation services were temporarily suspended in the most affected areas to prioritize safety and streamline emergency operations.
+The warning prompted local authorities to advise coastal residents to seek higher ground as a precaution.
+The warning prompted local authorities to advise coastal residents to seek higher ground as a precaution.
+Schools, offices and transportation services were temporarily suspended in the most affected areas for safety and emergency operations.
+Schools, offices and transportation services were temporarily suspended in the most affected areas for safety and emergency operations.

 Philippines Earthquake